 WHAT TO LOOK FOR WHEN YOU HIRE A TOP DISABILITY ATTORNEY

 Most people ask their friends for a referral when they are looking to hire an attorney.
 While that is not a bad idea, there are a variety of things to keep in mind.
 For example, first you should find an attorney that you get along with.
-You should also make sure that support team at the attorney’s office is responsive and kind.
+Likewise, make sure that support team at the attorney’s office is responsive and kind.
 You will be dealing with the attorney and support staff for many years, so it is always best to enjoy their company.

 Second, you should look for a representative who has experience in disability law.
 For example, she states, “An important thing to ask about, when hiring an attorney, is their success rate.
 If they have a high success rate, then they have the experience to win your case.
-Not every lawyer has years of experience.”
+Not every lawyer has years of disability legal experience.”

 Experience is crucial in court.
 Likewise, your attorney should know the facts the judge is looking for to grant the case.
 Because of our extensive experience and hard work, we win the majority of our cases.
 Not many firms have such a high win rate over thirty years.
-Our success rate speaks for itself.”
+Also, our success rate speaks for itself.”